-Not only does the duck-billed platypus fascinate animal lovers, it has captured the attention of the scientific community.
+The duck-billed platypus not only fascinates animal lovers but has captured the attention of the scientific community.
 This creature is neither a placental nor a marsupial mammal.
 Instead, it belongs to an unusual group called the monotremes.
 Biologists regard monotremes as primitive mammals.
 And because they group apart from other mammals, many life scientists believe that they can learn a lot about the mammalian biology (including human biology) through comparative studies of the monotremes.

 To appreciate why this research team thinks that the platypus GLP-1 hormone may have use in treating diabetes, a little background is in order.

 GLP-1 is named after glucagon.
-A blood hormone, glucagon has the opposite effect as insulin.
-When released by the alpha-cells of the pancreas, glucagon stimulates the liver to break down glycogen and then release glucose into the blood stream.
+A blood hormone, glucagon has the opposite effect of insulin.
+When released by the alpha cells of the pancreas, glucagon stimulates the liver to break down glycogen and then release glucose into the bloodstream.
 Glucagon exerts its effect when the blood sugar level drops.
-Like GLP-1, glucagon also stimulates insulin release, so when the blood sugar level rises (because of glucagon’s release from the alpha-cells), the sugar is quickly taken up by muscle and adipose tissues.
+Like GLP-1, glucagon also stimulates insulin release, so when the blood sugar level rises (because of glucagon’s release from the alpha cells), the sugar is quickly taken up by muscle and adipose tissues.

 Image: Insulin and glucagon regulate blood glucose levels in the human anatomy, specifically the liver and pancreas.

 To the surprise of the Australian researchers, the venom of the duck-billed platypus contains GLP-1.
-Other animals, such as the Gila monster, have venom components that are structurally analogous to GLP-1, but are distinct molecules.
-(In the Gila monster, this bio-compound is called exendin-4.)
-Again, an ingenious design.
+Other animals, such as the Gila monster, have venom components that are structurally analogous to GLP-1 but are distinct molecules.
+(In the Gila monster, this biocompound is called exendin-4.)
+Again, it is an ingenious design.
 Including incretins in venom causes blood sugar levels to drop after the venom is injected into the victim.
 Lowered blood sugar levels create confusion and lethargy.

 Type 2 Diabetes